pyodor/nano-auth/README.rst

 Make sure you properly baked your app::

-    cake bake
+    cake bake myapp

-and provide the following parameters of your app, database setup and some other stuffs.
+and provide the following parameters for your ``myapp``, database setup and some other stuffs.

 Clone the plugin inside your ``myapp/Plugin`` directory::